 One of my daughter’s favorite things to do is to color.
 I love that she is being creative and using her imagination.
-It’s also a great way for her to have some quiet time so that I can get some things done around the house.
-What I don’t love about it is the mess.
+It’s also a great way for her to have some quiet time so that I can get some things done around the house but she can get a little crazy with the colors and leave behind a disaster on the table.

-She is two so there is bound to be a mess wherever she goes.
+She is four so there is bound to be a mess wherever she goes.
 The last thing I need is yet something else to clean or wipe up.
 I want to encourage her to be creative and I love the time we spend together when we do crafts and coloring.
-I’ve discovered there is a way to get the best of both worlds.
+I’ve discovered there is a way to get the best of both worlds with some fun mess free kid activities.

 I have found some great products that will make every busy mom very happy.
-These are all great for letting your child be creative and also give you the peace of mind that there won’t be a huge mess to clean up after.
+These are all great mess free kid activities that are perfect for toddlers and young children.
+They will let your child be creative and also give you the peace of mind that there won’t be a huge mess to clean up after.

 The mess for the crafts is very minimal, I really didn’t have anything to clean up besides some scraps of paper.
 We had so much fun doing the rainbow crafts.
 There were 3 different crafts in the box: a stain glass picture, a rainbow tote bag, and a rainbow pillow.